deltachat/deltachat-core-rust/README.md

 $ cargo build -p deltachat_ffi --release
 ```

+## Debugging environment variables

+- `DCC_IMAP_DEBUG`: if set IMAP protocol commands and responses will be
+  printed

+- `DCC_MIME_DEBUG`: if set outgoing and incoming message will be printed

 ### Expensive tests

 Some tests are expensive and marked with `#[ignore]`, to run these